-&lt;sup>49 Bland, supra, per Lord Keith of Kinkel.
+48 Bland, supra, per Lord Keith of Kinkel.

-&lt;sup>50 R (Burke) v GMC [2005] EWCA Civ 1003 at para 80
+49 R (Burke) v GMC [2005] EWCA Civ 1003 at para 80

-In particular, Practice Direction 9E para 5(a)
+50 In particular, Practice Direction 9E para 5(a)

-It has been strongly argued in a number of quarters that court proceedings should no longer be required in such cases as a matter of course.
-It is pointed out that many medical decisions leading to the death of the patient are taken without reference to a court.
-Furthermore, the history of such court proceedings has regrettably demonstrated the chronic problems of all litigation - delay and cost.
-These problems greatly exacerbate the strain and distress experienced by family members and carers.
+51 See e.g. Derick Wade "Back to the bedside?
+Making clinical decisions in patients with prolonged unconsciousness" J Med Ethics 2016, and Kitzinger and Kitzinger "Causes and Consequences of Delays in Treatment - Withdrawal from PVS Patients" J Med Ethics 2016 demonstrated the chronic problems of all litigation - delay and cost.
+These problems greatly exacerbate the strain and distress experienced by family members and carers52.
 It has therefore been suggested that applications to the court should be confined to those cases where there is a dispute as to whether withdrawal of ANH would be in the patient's best interests.